- How did Diana Baumrind come up with parenting styles?

 Responsiveness relates to how sensitive and open parents are to their child’s needs.
 Some examples include the level of affectionate interaction, interest in a child’s daily activities, and respect for a child’s point of view. ❤️

-Demandingness relates to the amount that parents control their child’s behaviour.
-Some examples include how much monitoring takes place over a child’s activities and whether a parent has expectations of more responsible and mature behaviour from their child.
+Demandingness relates to the amount that parents control their child’s behavior.
+Some examples include how much monitoring takes place over a child’s activities and whether a parent has expectations of more responsible and mature behavior from their child.

 Baumrind and her research team used observation, analyses, and interviews in order to ultimately identify the distinct parenting styles.
 Some of the dimensions studied included communication styles, disciplinary strategies, communication styles, and expectations of maturity and control.

 Baumrind identified 3 parenting styles: Authoritative, Authoritarian, and Permissive.
 These were widely accepted and used over the next 20 years until 2 researchers, Maccoby and Martin, famously introduced a 4th parenting style: Neglectful. 🥺

 Today, all 4 parenting styles are usually included when referring to the Diana Baumrind parenting styles.
 Occasionally, they are also referred to as the Maccoby and Martin parenting styles (in case you hear this bandied around).
 Either way, the 4 categories are the same.

 What are the 4 parenting styles according to Diana Baumrind?

 Now that you know there are 4 parenting styles, let’s look at each of them in more detail.